DosKobold/firefox_bookmark_imager/README.md

 The software is still in development and will get more features.

 ### TODO:
-- Refactor the imaging package to a "class" => Put private variables into a type
 - Flag for checking syntax (no pre or post marking elements in strings)
 - Flag for choosing the output value (e.g. "title" instead of "url", or even lists: "id:title:url")